 Loose wires and bands

 You should occasionally check the wires and bands on your braces and contact us immediately if anything is loose or broken.
-As a temporary solution you can use the back of a spoon or even the eraser on a pencil to gently push back the loose wire.
+As a temporary solution, you can use the back of a spoon or even the eraser on a pencil to gently push back the loose wire.
 If one of the parts actually comes off, be sure to keep it and bring it to your next appointment.
 A loose wire may cause irritation.
 Use ortho wax or just a small cotton ball to cover it up and keep it from poking you.

 Take care of your braces

-Doing your part to keep your teeth and gums healthy and maintain your braces will help insure that your treatment is completed on time.
+Doing your part to keep your teeth and gums healthy and maintain your braces will help ensure that your treatment is completed on time.
 Bad oral hygiene and damaged braces may prolong the overall treatment time.